lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 There are two main categories of foreign tax-exempt investors:

 * **Foreign tax-exempt charitable organizations:** Organizations that fall within the <abbr>IRC</abbr> section 501(c)(3) exemption for charitable organizations.
 For these organizations to claim tax-exempt status and be eligible to be exempt from withholding taxes on <abbr>FDAP</abbr> income, they must obtain either an <abbr>IRS</abbr> private letter ruling or (more commonly) a tax opinion from reputable (in the opinion of the withholding agent) U.S. tax counsel attesting that they satisfy the criteria to claim tax-exempt status.
 * **Foreign governments and sovereign wealth funds:**

 ### Foreign tax-exempt charitable organizations

+Foreign tax-exempt charitable organizations are essentially treated identically to their U.S. tax-exempt counterparts.
+No taxes are imposed on capital gains or ordinary income ()

+Foreign private foundations (equivalent to U.S. private foundations under <abbr>IRC</abbr> section 509) are subject to a 4% excise tax on gross income from U.S. sources, other than <abbr>UBTI</abbr>, collected by way of withholding.
+Incongruously, this excise tax is applied even to _capital gains_ and _portfolio interest,_ which are not normally taxed in the hands of other foreign taxable and tax-exempt investors.

 #### The solution

 For foreign tax-exempt charitable organizations, their primary concern is identical to U.S. tax-exempt investors: they wish to avoid incurring <abbr>UBIT</abbr>.
-As such, the same blocker corporation structures (see [Figure 3A](#fig03a), [Figure 3B](#fig03b)), and [Figure 3C](#fig03c)) that work for U.S. tax-exempt investors will also work for foreign tax-exempt charitable organizations.
+As such, the same blocker corporation structures (see [Figure 3A](#fig03a), [Figure 3B](#fig03b), and [Figure 3C](#fig03c)) that work for U.S. tax-exempt investors will also work for foreign tax-exempt charitable organizations.
 As a general rule, a fund sponsor can arrange for U.S. tax-exempt and foreign tax-exempt charitable organizations to use the same blocker corporation, parallel fund, or <abbr>AIV</abbr>.

 ### Foreign governments and sovereign wealth funds